 Charco Azul and Cuevas Arenales

-While we were there, we met a nice young local guy (Michael) who is working on his degree to be a tour guide, and show Puerto Rico off to the world!
-He volunteered to take us down-river to where the river falls into an underground cave (the real Cuevas Arenales that the area is named after).
-He said it was a really cool area.
-Michael said he and his friends go into the river on the lower side of these subterranean caves and climb up-river to this opening.
+While we were there, we met a nice young local guy who took us down-river to where the river falls into an underground cave (the real Cuevas Arenales that the area is named after).
+You can go into the river on the lower side of these subterranean caves and climb up-river to this opening.

 Charco Azul and Cuevas Arenales